CL-CHEN-Lab/RepliSeq/README.md

 | chr1   | 5000  | 6000  | 0.250 |
 | chr1   | 6000  | 7000  | 0.125 |

+# Compare the total replication among Repli-Seq assays :

+As introduced in [Brison,.O, El-Hilali,S. et al. (2019)](https://doi.org/10.1038/s41467-019-13674-5), Repli-Seq assays could be compared to quantitatively assess which parts of DNA were the most affected by Aphidicolin.
+The function *calculateURI()* calculates this Under Replication Index (URI) from two Repli-Seq assays loaded with *readRS()*.

 ```{r}
 ####### load second Repli-seq assay for comparison